 Here’s the most important thing: continue to eat a full, nourishing plate o’ food at every. single. meal.
 Even if you’re not hungry.
 As your body re-regulates, trust me: you’ll be hungry.

 This means: don’t skip meals.
 You’ve got to send your body the proper signals – in this case, sufficiency signals – to repair a damaged metabolism and keep blood sugar balanced long-term.
 There’s no free lunch here.
 You’ve got to monitor yourself.

 - Don’t get swept away with work such that you look at the clock at 4:30 and you haven’t so much as thought about lunch.

 - Don’t eat “light” all day so you can eat a heavy dinner – every meal should be substantial enough to give your body what it needs in real time.

 - Don’t concern yourself with calories.
 At this point, you need nourishment.
-(Read my book for more on calories)
+This may feel scary, but if you actually want to heal for health and not just “fix” something while keeping aesthetics at the front of your mind, you’ll move forward.
+(Read my book for more on calories.)